tadast/Firefox-Hacker-News-plus-plus/README.md

 ## Instalation

-Download the [xpi file](https://github.com/tadast/Firefox-Hacker-News-plus-plus/raw/master/hacker-news-plus-plus.xpi) and open it with Firefox.
+You can install it [via Mozilla](https://addons.mozilla.org/en-US/firefox/addon/hacker-news-1/)(recommended) or directly by downloading the [xpi file](https://github.com/tadast/Firefox-Hacker-News-plus-plus/raw/master/hacker-news-plus-plus.xpi) and opening it with Firefox.

 (Will update when I publish this on the Firefox add-on store)